aleph-zero-foundation/aleph-node/fork-off/README.md

 target/release/fork-off --http-rpc-endpoint=https://rpc.test.azero.dev --initial-spec-path=chainspec.json --combined-spec-path=combined.json
 ```

 This will also create a `snapshot.json` file containing the state downloaded from testnet.
-In case the state downloaded correctly (easy to see from logs) but something went wrong when combining the specs (e.g. you want to use a different set of pallets) then you can rerun without the need of downloading the state again (it might be time consuming):
+In case the state downloaded correctly (easy to see from logs) but something went wrong when combining the specs (e.g. you want to use a different set of paths) then you can rerun without the need of downloading the state again (it might be time consuming):

 ```bash
 target/release/fork-off --http-rpc-endpoint=https://rpc.test.azero.dev --initial-spec-path=chainspec.json --combined-spec-path=combined.json --use-snapshot-file